deltazero-cz/next-api-wrapper/README.md

   // throw an error
   DELETE: async req => {
-    throw new Error("You Can't Delete")
+    throw new Error("You Can't Do That")
   }
 })